 5 things to know about Hong Kong Convention for the Safe and Environmentally Sound Recycling of Ships, 2009

-1) Why was the Hong Kong International Convention required for end-of-life ships?
+1) Why was the Hong Kong Convention on ship recycling required for end-of-life ships?

 The Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal,1989 considers end-of-life ships as Wastes.
 Before the Hong Kong Convention on ship recycling, the Basel Convention was successful in controlling illegal transport of hazardous wastes from many industrial sectors to countries with minimum or no capacity for waste disposal in an environmentally sound manner.
 However, when it comes to the ship recycling sector, it was not suitable for end-of-life ships.
 It does not define a minimum standard for ship recycling other than prior-informed consent to export and import, nor does it make any provisions for workers' safety issues.
 Basel Convention is not cognizant of the concept of flag State for ship recycling sector, and the State from which the ship departs for its last voyage is regarded as exporting State, both of which create a problem of enforcement.
 Therefore, a standalone international regulation on ship recycling was required, which can address ship recycling issues in a safe and environmentally sound manner.
 This was the purpose that the Hong Kong Convention on ship recycling serves.

 The Hong Kong Convention on ship recycling, after its entry into force, will apply to all ships, except ships below 500 GT, government-owned non-commercial service ships, and ships operated throughout their life exclusively in waters of the State whose flag the ship is flying.

 1. the design, construction, operation and preparation of ships to facilitate safe and environmentally sound recycling, without compromising the safety and operational efficiency of ships;